Supporting speech and language therapy in your work

-Find out how health inequalities have an impact on people’s lives and how speech and language therapy can help
+Find out how health inequalities have an impact on people’s lives and how speech and language therapy can help mitigate this.

-How to find a speech and language therapist for your team
+Find a speech and language therapist for your team

-If you’re looking for a speech and language therapist to provide clinical support for someone with speech, language, communication or eating and swallowing needs, visit out page How to find a speech and language therapist.
+If you’re looking for a speech and language therapist to provide clinical support for someone with speech, language, communication or eating and swallowing needs, visit out page how to find a speech and language therapist.